 Total week: approximately 6 to 7 hours of moving time.

 A week like this requires knowing how to balance intensity, volume, and recovery in the right proportions.
 The further you go in distance, the more that balance matters and the harder it is to manage on your own.
 A 50k demands a certain level of preparation.
-A 100k or 100 miler demands significantly more, and the cost of getting the balance wrong compounds with every extra hour on the course.
-This is where working with a coach makes a real difference.
-A Vert coach builds your week around the terrain you actually have, adjusts your plan when life gets in the way, and makes sure you arrive at your start line ready.
-See our coaches and start your free trial here.
+A 100k or 100-miler demands significantly more, and the cost of getting the balance wrong compounds with every extra hour on the course.
+This is where working with a Vert coach can make a real difference.
+A coach builds your week around the terrain you actually have, adjusts your plan when life gets in the way, and makes sure you arrive at your start line ready.

 Frequently Asked Questions: Training for Hills Without Mountains